erland/erlandplugins/CustomBrowse/trunk/README.txt

 menu = Defines a new sub menu

 id = Identification for a specific menu, must be uniqe on the same level.
-     The id element is mandatory for all menus.
+     The id element is mandatory for all menus besides the top menu.
+The top menu will allways get id equal to the filename.

 menuname = Title of the menu, this element is required on the top menu level, its
            never used for dynamic menus in the player interface.
 In the web interface